PaulZC/Qwiic_Iridium_9603N/LEARN.md

 receive/transmit cycle.
 So, if you do change the charge current to 60mA, you will also need to solder additional 10 Farad supercapacitors on to the rear of the PCB using the solder pads provided.
 Please see the BOM for the capacitor part numbers.

+The datasheet for the 9603N states that it can have a very low impedance when unpowered, leading to a large inrush current when the power is enabled.
+The power supply circuit needs to limit the inrush current to a maximum of 4 Amps.
+To achieve this, the Qwiic Iridium 9603N uses an
+[ADM4210-1](https://www.analog.com/en/products/adm4210.html) which can sense the current via R9 and limit it by changing Q1's Gate voltage.
+The ADM4210 will limit the current when the voltage across R9 exceeds 50mV (4 Amps * 0.012 Ohms).

-The connections between the LTC3225 and the ATtiny841 are:
+The connections between the ATtiny841, LTC3225 and the ADM4210 are:

-- !SHDN (LTC3225 Pin 6) is used to enable or disable the LTC3225.
+- !SHDN (LTC3225 Pin 6, ATtiny Pin 2) is used to enable or disable the LTC3225.
 Pulling this pin high enables it, low disables it.
-- PGOOD (LTC3225 Pin 5) goes high when the supercapacitors are 94% charged.
-This pin is used to illuminated LED2; LED2 lights up when the capacitors are _charging_.
+- PGOOD (LTC3225 Pin 5, ATtiny Pin 5) goes high when the supercapacitors are 94% charged.
+This pin is used to illuminated LED D2; D2 lights up when the capacitors are _charging_.
-- PWR_EN is a signal from the ATtiny841 which enables a P-channel FET (Q1) to switch power to the 9603N.
-Pulling PWR_EN high enables 9603N power, low disables it.
+- PWR_EN (ADM4210 Pin 3, ATtiny Pin 10) is used to enable or disable the ADM4210.
+Pulling PWR_EN high enables power for the 9603N, low disables it.

 The power-up sequence is:

 - Enable the LTC3225 by pulling !SHDN high
-- Wait until PGOOD goes high (LED2 goes out)
+- Wait until PGOOD goes high (LED D2 goes out)
 - Enable 9603N power by pulling PWR_EN high

 [This fork of Mikal Hart's Iridium SBD library](https://github.com/PaulZC/IridiumSBD) contains all of the functions you need to control the
 Qwiic Iridium 9603N.
-The library contains several examples too.
+The library contains several I2C examples.
 The power control functions are:

-- _enableSuperCapCharger(true)_ will enable the LTC3225
+- _enableSuperCapCharger(true)_ will enable the LTC3225 by pulling !SHDN high
 - _checkSuperCapCharger()_ will return true when PGOOD has gone high
 - _enable9603Npower(true)_ will enable power for the 9603N by pulling PWR_EN high